 - The required grade at I/GCSE in the qualifying subject/s required for their chosen courses – see the Qualifying Subjects below.

-The examination consists of a 45 minute compulsory Critical Thinking paper and two 45 minute GCSE-level papers from the 14 subjects below:
+The examination will consist of a 45 minute compulsory Critical Thinking paper administered remotely.
+A sample paper is available to download below:

 - An interview for a fee-paying place at Forest

 - An interview for a scholarship at Forest

 In addition, candidates need to nominate two subjects from the list below they are confident to discuss at interview with the subject specialist.
 The two subject need not be the A level subjects the candidates subsequently takes at Forest.
 The subjects are:-